 Very often we seek help because of a personal crisis and I believe that a caring and supportive therapeutic relationship is key to positive change.
-When we feel overwhelmed and unable to cope,problems,which can be making us feel depressed, anxious or angry, may also make us feel unable to make decisions or choices, even in choosing the right therapist to help us.
+When we feel overwhelmed and unable to cope, problems, which can be making us feel depressed, anxious or angry, may also make us feel unable to make decisions or choices, including choosing the right therapist to help us.

 So many of us experience incapacitating general anxiety, panic attacks and often, too, outbursts of anger and rage.

 We face many stresses because of the demands placed on us by multiple and conflicting roles in our relationships such as with partners, the family, and work.
 We may suffer from destructive, self-sabotaging behaviour, and are too often the survivors of emotional, sexual or physical abuse.
 This can lead to severe symptoms of trauma and PTSD.
 We may struggle with feelings of disempowerment both in our personal relationships and in the workplace and can feel trapped in a victim-like mode.

 I find it very rewarding to help clients finally find balance and a sense of control of their own lives.
 It is vitally important sufferers learn to relax and I teach different techniques to help control anxiety and panic attacks.
-I help clients learn anger-management.
+I help clients learn anger-management and assertiveness.